sourcegraph/handbook/content/bizops/index.md

 - What is the purpose of the visualization?
 - Will it be frequently used, or is it only needed sporadically?
-- How does it support Sourcegraph's company and team OKRs?
+- How does it support [Sourcegraph's company and team goals](../../company/goals/index.md)?
 - Do you know how you want the data visualized?
 If you need a new graph or chart, adding a photo of a sketch on paper helps immensely.
 - When does this need to be delivered?
 - How urgent is this request?